Sorry, you need to enable JavaScript to visit this website.

 BODY REPIGMENTATION RESULTS

 After the initial 24-week double-blind period, patients in both trial arms could elect to apply OPZELURA twice daily for 28 weeks in the open-label extension.
-Extension data are as observed.1
+Extension data are as observed.3

-Limitations of an open-label extension: In an open-label extension there is a potential for enrichment of the long-term data in the remaining patient populations since patients who are unable to tolerate or do not respond to the drug often drop out.
+Limitations of an open-label extension: Open-label treatment-extension data were reported as observed.
+In an open-label extension there is a potential for enrichment of the long-term data in the remaining patient populations since patients who are unable to tolerate or do not respond to the drug often drop out.
+No conclusions of efficacy or safety should be made based on the extension study results.

 T-VASI, total body vitiligo area scoring index.